awsdocs/amazon-ec2-user-guide/doc_source/snapshots-outposts.md

 1. \(Optional\) For **Description**, enter a brief description of the copied snapshot\.

 1. Encryption is enabled by default for the snapshot copy\.
 Encryption cannot be disabled\.
-For **Master Key**, choose the encryption key to use\.
+For **KMS key**, choose the KMS key to use\.

 1. Choose **Copy**\.